2-1-1 Information

 Marriage and Family Counseling for families with special needs.

-Offers support to parents of children with special needs (preschool to high school) in San Diego County.
-PAT provides information, trainings, educational and emotional support to parents as they navigate their child’s rights under IDEA 2004.
+Provides information, trainings and support to San Diego County parents of kids with special needs as they navigate their child’s rights under IDEA 2004.

 PHP provides information, training, individual assistance and resources.